Config files allow you to define a BYOC application using .toml files. Under the hood, Nuon will handle keeping your configuration in sync.

 Helm Chart Component

 To define a helm chart component use the helm_chart type.
+To configure a helm chart in a connected repo:

 helm.toml

-#:schema https://api.nuon.co/v1/general/config-schema?source=helm
+#:schema https://api.nuon.co/v1/general/config-schema?type=helm

 name = "helm"